djdanielsson/mosaicterm/README.md

 - **Display Server**: Works with both X11 and Wayland
 - **Wayland Support**:
   - MosaicTerm automatically detects and configures for Wayland
+  - The application automatically forces integer DPI scaling (1x or 2x) to help prevent buffer size errors
-  - **Important**: If you encounter "buffer size must be integer multiple of buffer_scale" errors:
+  - **If you still encounter "buffer size must be integer multiple of buffer_scale" errors:**
     ```bash
-    # Option 1: Use X11 instead (recommended workaround)
+    # Option 1: Use X11 instead (MOST RELIABLE - recommended)
-    GDK_BACKEND=x11 mosaicterm
-    # Or force X11 backend:
     WINIT_UNIX_BACKEND=x11 mosaicterm
+    # Or set environment variable before running:
+    export WINIT_UNIX_BACKEND=x11
+    mosaicterm

-    # Option 2: Disable fractional scaling (best long-term solution)
+    # Option 2: Disable fractional scaling in system settings
-    # In GNOME: Settings > Displays > Scale to 100% or 200% (not 125%, 150%, etc.)
+    # GNOME: Settings > Displays > Scale to 100% or 200% (not 125%, 150%, etc.)
-    # In KDE: System Settings > Display and Monitor > Scale Display to 100% or 200%
+    # KDE: System Settings > Display and Monitor > Scale Display to 100% or 200%
+    # Fedora: Settings > Displays > Fractional Scaling OFF, use 100% or 200%

-    # Option 3: Set environment variable to force integer scaling
+    # Option 3: Force X11 via environment variable (persists across sessions)
-    GDK_DPI_SCALE=1 mosaicterm  # or GDK_DPI_SCALE=2 for 2x scaling
+    echo 'export WINIT_UNIX_BACKEND=x11' >> ~/.bashrc  # or ~/.zshrc
     ```
-  - **Note**: This is a known limitation with fractional scaling on Wayland.
-The application rounds window sizes, but buffer creation happens at a lower level in egui/winit.
-Using X11 or integer scaling avoids this issue.
+  - **Why this happens**: Wayland requires buffer sizes to be integer multiples of the buffer scale.
+Even with integer DPI scaling, some window operations can create odd-sized buffers.
+This is a limitation in how egui/winit handles Wayland buffer creation.
+  - **Best solution**: Use X11 (`WINIT_UNIX_BACKEND=x11`) which doesn't have this limitation.
 - **Dependencies**: Most Linux distributions include required system libraries.
 If you encounter build issues, install:
   ```bash
   # Ubuntu/Debian